Documentation

 • YEARLY

-• COUNT.
-An integer that represents a count of items in a result set that match specific criteria.
+• COUNT: An integer that represents a count of items in a sample set that match specific criteria.

 Targets & Goals